yoonmoonsick/dnd2024/README.md

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/Rogue.png?raw=true)

 - Level 3: Steady Aim
   - As a Bonus Action, you give yourself Advantage on your next attack roll on the current turn.
-You can use this feature only if you haven’t moved during this turn, and after you use it, your Speed is 0 until the end of the current turn.
+You can use this feature only if you haven't moved during this turn, and after you use it, your Speed is 0 until the end of the current turn.
 - Level 5: Cunning Strike
   - When you deal Sneak Attack damage, you can add one of the following Cunning Strike effects.
 Each effect has a die cost, which is the number of Sneak Attack damage dice you must forgo to add the effect.
   - Poison (Cost: 1d6)